Jeahy/Project_SQL_Spark/README.md

 ```
 sudo docker run hello-world
 ```
-#### Kubernetes
-I installed kind, helm, kubectl

-created a local kubernetes cluster with kind-cluster.yaml.
-It creates four nodes, one control plane, and three workers.
-Each worker node has a label helping to run tasks on a specific node.

-### Dockerizing Airflow dags and API
 I created a Dockerfile, the docker image and a repository called "etlimage" on docker hub
 ```
 sudo docker build -f Dockerfile_airflow -t ecompipeline-image:latest .